Sober Partying: Enjoying a Party and Staying Safe

 Take a backup drink

 If it’s a catered event, is at a bar or similar, you will be able to order soft drinks with no problem.
 If it’s at a host’s house, this may be a problem.
 Depending on the event, hosts will generally provide plenty of alcohol.
 They may not consider teetotal options.

 This is fair enough.
 However, it can leave you sipping mixers all night long rather than enjoying yourself.
-Take your own drink.
+Take your own alcohol-free drink.
 A good sparkling water, a nice tonic, a smoothie or juice concoction – it will all go down well, giving you some sober excitement in your partying.